 15. Learn to read your opponents serve

-Following on from trying to deceive your opponent with your own serve see if you can work out theirs.
+Finally, our last tip, but by no means least, is to do with reading the table tennis serves of your opponents.
+It’s hard but see if you can work out what type of shot they’re going to make.
 If you can read what spin they’re putting on it and roughly where they will send their serve you can be ready and will have a lot nicer time getting the ball back over the net.

 Of all the tips that we covered today, the most important one is to practice.
 Over everything that you can do it’s by far the thing that will help you see the biggest improvement in the shortest amount of time.
 Try to stick to a routine of playing every single day.
-Even doing 20-30 minutes a day if that’s all the time you have will be a huge step in improving your skills.
+Even doing 20-30 minutes a day if that’s all the time you have will be a huge step in improving your skills on your journey to becoming a world champion!.
 Good luck and if you have any other tips post them in the comments below!